An Unquiet Mind: Part 1: The Wild Blue Yonder

-Jamison describes her childhood and early life as part of a military family and the effects that had on her life, including a very conservative upbringing and the need to make new friends after every relocation.
-She recalls having a very happy childhood, and a supportive family.
-Her father was creative and charismatic and her mother kind and yet resourceful.
-In her adolescence she showed an interest in science and medicine which later switched to psychology.
-When her family moves to California, her family life deteriorates with her father becoming more prone to depressive episodes and her mother busy pursuing professional goals.
-It is at this time, her senior year in high school, that Jamison experiences her first episode of hypomania, followed by her first episode of depression, which she was able to go through passing as normal.
-Some time later Jamison starts her undergraduate studies at UCLA, where she determines clinical psychology as her career path.
-After finishing her undergraduate, Jamison earns her Ph.D. in clinical psychology from UCLA and becomes a professor in the Department of Psychiatry.
+Jamison describes her childhood as part of a military family with a conservative upbringing and the need to make new friends after every relocation.
+She recalls a happy childhood and a supportive family.
+Her father was creative and charismatic; her mother was kind and resourceful.
+During adolescence Jamison was intellectually drawn to the practice of science and medicine, later shifting to psychology.
+When her family moved to California, her family life deteriorated, as her father's depressive episodes increased, while her mother pursued professional goals.
+During her senior year of high school, Jamison underwent her first episode of hypomania, followed by a period of depression, nonetheless passing as neurotypical.
+Some time later Jamison started her undergraduate studies at UCLA, having committed to clinical psychology as her career path.
+After finishing her undergraduate studies, Jamison earned a Ph.D. in clinical psychology from UCLA and became a professor in the Department of Psychiatry.

 Part 2: A Not So Fine Madness

-Jamison describes her episodes of mania and how they related to her personal and professional life.
-Her heightened energy and emotions make her a social at work and very efficient with her responsibilities, but irritable and restless in her marriage, which leads her to separating from her husband.
-She describes periods of reckless spending as characteristic of her mania, and how her brother helped her fix her financial situation.
-Jamison describes how, in her mania, her brain couldn't focus to read a single paragraph or listen to a song.
-Shortly after this she seeks treatment for the first time, and a colleague confronts her with her need to take lithium for her disease.
-Around this time Jamison starts seeing a psychiatrist with whom she starts psychotherapy sessions that would become a part of her routine for the rest of her life.
+Jamison describes her episodes of mania and how the heightened energy made her more socially adept at work and efficient in her work responsibilities.
+On the other hand, she became irritable and restless in her marriage, leading to a separating from her husband.
+She also became reckless in spending, leading to her brother's role in untangling her financial situation.
+Jamison describes her inability to focus on reading a single paragraph or listening to a song from beginning to end.
+Eventually, she sought treatment for the first time; a colleague suggested that she try lithium to moderate her manic episodes.
+Jamison then began to work with a psychiatrist, and psychotherapy became a part of her routine for the rest of her life.

-Against medical advice, Jamison went off lithium several times, sometimes to get away from the side effects, and others related to her own rejection of her diagnosis.
-It was in one of these events and during a severe depressive episode that Jamison has a suicide attempt, in which she takes an overdose of lithium.
-Her attempt was deterred by a phone call from her brother, who finds her semi-alert and slurring and calls for help.
-After this, Jamison describes the number of people in her life that resolved to keep an eye and take care of her during her episodes, including her mother, brother and friends.
-Months after her suicide attempt, Jamison founds the Affective Disorders Clinic and applies for tenure at UCLA, which is granted.
+Against medical advice, Jamison went off lithium several times, sometimes to avoid its side effects, but often due to denial about her diagnosis as bipolar.
+During a severe depressive episode, Jamison made a suicide attempt by overdosing lithium.
+She survives the suicide attempt, due to a fortunate phone call from her brother, who noticed her slurring words and called for help.
+Jamison describes many who cared for her and resolved to monitor her behavior closely during her manic episodes.
+Months after her suicide attempt, Jamison founded the Affective Disorders Clinic and applied for tenure at UCLA, which she won.